FTLam11/lyrical_fronk/README.md

 # lyrical_fronk

-Lyrics/Last.FM plugin used with [Audio Station Scrobbler](https://github.com/FTLam11/Audio-Station-Scrobbler) to scrobble music to a Last.FM account.
-Check the Audio Station Scrobbler README for details on how to setup your Synology NAS.
+This repository contains Lyrics/Last.FM plugin used with [Audio Station Scrobbler](https://github.com/FTLam11/Audio-Station-Scrobbler) to scrobble music to a Last.FM account.
+Check the Audio Station Scrobbler README for details on how to setup your Synology NAS. *Both the scrobbling server and this plugin are required*.
 Get scrobblin'!

 ## Installation